TFD

 #}Arguments can also be wrapped with

-if you want to input arbitrary text/code into the macro.#macro funny_loop(condition, increment, inner_code) #{
+#{#}to more easily input arbitrary text/code into the macro.#macro funny_loop(condition, increment, inner_code) #{

-for (int i=0; condition; i+=increment) {
+#for (int i=0; condition; i+=increment) {

 inner_code